 2. Use Personal LinkedIn Profiles, Not Just the Corporate Feed, to Drive Interest

 Once you have identified the key products, it is important to use both the corporate and personal social media feeds to drive interest.

 The corporate feed is an important resource but people do buy from people, and the personal feed of one of your key product managers, amplified with a small promotional spend, offers the ability to make a one-to-one appeal to potential customers to meet up at the show.

-Our LinkedIn account manager tells us that employees have 10 times the reach of the company page, so it is worth capitalising on this potential.
+Our LinkedIn account manager tells us that workers have 10 times the reach of the company page, so it is worth capitalising on this potential.

 If you are going down the route of using a personal feed, you need to make sure it is fit for purpose before the show starts.

 That means refreshing the product manager’s LinkedIn profile with a strong background image and good-quality content such as long-form posts and product videos, to lend an air of real authority to what they are saying.

 4. Use LinkedIn InMail to Drive Pre-Event Interest